clkodd/curriculum-compass/Docs/APISpec.md

 ### 3.2.
 Organizations Info - `/admin/organizations` (GET)

-Returns a list of all verified volunteer organizations with active events scheduled.
+Returns a list of all volunteer organizations with active events scheduled.

 **Returns**: